davewalk/microscope/README.md

 * Always store user state in the `Session` object to the URL so that users are minimally disrupted on hot code pushes
 * Store any state that you want shareable between users in the URL

+### User Accounts
+* Ridiculously simple with the `accounts-ui` package (there's a Bootstrap version too)
+* Then use the `{{loginButtons}}` helper and you can see the alignment with `align=`
+* This package creates a new `users` collection in the database that stores user information T
+* The package autopublishes _only_ the current users information to the client and only the `_id` and `username`.
+On the server there's more information including a salted version of the user's password

 ### Meteorite Commands
 `mrt mongo`: Mongo database shell
 `mrt reset`: Reset the database